honwei189/shellscripts/setup/GlusterFS-Setup/README.md

 2. **Initialization**: When initializing a node, you must provide a list of cluster node IPs.
 After running the `--initialize` command, the script will prompt you to run the `--link` command on all other nodes that need to be added to the cluster.

-3. **Adding Nodes**: Ensure that the IPs of the nodes you want to add are reachable from the master node and that the firewall settings allow communication on the required ports (24007-24008 and 49152-49251).
+3. **Adding Nodes (`--add-node`)**: This option should be used on the **master node** to add a new node to an existing cluster.
+When running this command, you need to use the `--link` command on the new node.
+This option is suitable when the new node has not been recognized by any cluster.

-4. **Joining an Existing Cluster**: When joining an existing cluster, ensure that the master node IP is correct and reachable.
-The script will handle probing and connecting to the master node.
+4. **Joining a Cluster (`--join-node`)**: This option is exclusively for adding a brand-new node to an existing cluster, where the node has not previously joined any cluster.
+You must provide the IP address of a master node in the existing cluster.

-5. **Rejoining a Cluster**: If a node needs to rejoin a cluster after being disconnected, use the `--rejoin` option.
-This will reset the node's configuration and attempt to re-establish connections with the cluster nodes.
+5. **Rejoining a Cluster (`--rejoin`)**: If a node has already joined a cluster but needs to rejoin the same cluster due to server corruption, OS reset, or replacement, use the `--rejoin` option.
+Only the IP of any one node in the cluster is required to rejoin.

-6. **Linking Nodes**: The `--link` option should be used on new nodes being added to a cluster.
+6. **Linking Nodes (`--link`)**: The `--link` option should be used on new nodes to add them to the cluster.
 It will reset the node's configuration and wait for the master node to confirm the connection.

-7. **Resetting Configuration**: Use the `--reset` option carefully.
+7. **Resetting Configuration (`--reset`)**: Use the `--reset` option carefully.
 This will remove all existing GlusterFS configurations on the node and require re-initialization or rejoining of the cluster.

-8. **Stale File Handles**: If you encounter issues such as "Stale file handle" errors, it may be due to filesystem corruption or a node being improperly removed from the cluster.
+8. **Stale File Handles**: If you encounter "Stale file handle" errors, it may be due to filesystem corruption or a node being improperly removed from the cluster.
 A reboot or remount of the GlusterFS volume may resolve this issue, but in some cases, a reset and rejoin might be necessary.

 ## Handling Specific Scenarios